sams96/sams96.github.io/_posts/2018-11-25-portfolio-ii.md

 <br>

 All of these images were shot on Ilford HP5+, and all but the last one pushed to ISO 800, which has become something of a default for me.
+Also, all [but one](#gordon) of these images were shot with the 150mm lens, which I bought in March of 2017 and also used for the last four images in [Portfolio I](/portfolio-i).
+I seem to use both of the lenses I own for my Hasselblad (the 60mm and 150mm) pretty evenly but I find most of the images that I take that I really like have been with the 150mm.